 After tasting the harvest from your vegetable garden, it’s completely rational to tear up every inch of available land and plant more.
 But when you start to daydream about expanding into your neighbor’s lawn, it’s time to shift your focus.
-Efficiently using your garden lets you grow more food without the extra space.
+Use your garden space efficiently to grow more food without the extra space.
 Here are three ways to make the most of your garden.

 1. Start Early